Skip to main content Skip to navigation

 Before you arrive

-Before you arrive at Warwick, there are a few steps that you are required to complete to ensure a smooth and enjoyable transition.
+Before you start at Warwick, there are a few steps that you should complete to ensure your transition into the Department is as smooth and enjoyable as possible.

-You will receive an email from the enrolment team 4-6 weeks before your course start date, or within a few days of you accepting your unconditional offer if this is later, asking you complete online enrolment.
+You will receive an email from the enrolment team 4-6 weeks before your course start date, or within a few days of you accepting your unconditional offer if this is later, asking you to complete online enrolment.
 Please do not try to complete Course Registration until you have received this email.
-It is very important that you follow all of the steps outlined in the email prior to the start of the pre-sessional course on 19th September.

 IT Preparation